-Above: Gomez's home and studio are in a former jukebox repair shop built in the 1930s.
+Above: Gomez's house and studio are in a former jukebox repair shop built in the 1930s.
 In the open, all-white main space, she uses color to define the living, dining, and work areas.

 Above: Defined by a yellow wall, the dining area sits outside the kitchen, which is sectioned off by a partial glass partition.
 The dining table is surrounded by an assortment of midcentury greatest hits: two Panton Chairs by Verner Panton, the Series 7 Side Chair by Arne Jacobsen, and the Eames Molded Plastic Side Chair.

-Above: Gomez includes a block of color in the kitchen with a pink, under-the-counter Smeg refrigerator.
+Above: Gomez includes a block of color in the kitchen with a pink under-the-counter Smeg dishwasher.
 Note the carefully chosen pastel accessories.

 Above: A painted rectangle of mint green demarcates the living room, while a light blue patch calls out Gomez's studio beyond.